sderosiaux/golb/src/pages/2018-12-22-using-vavr-to-write-more-robust-Java-code/index.md

 - it follows a different path than the return type, why having 2 tracks?
 - no polymorphism
-- implementing an interface enforces us to add the `throws` declaration of exceptions we are often not even throwing
+- implementing an interface enforces us to add the `throws` declaration of exceptions we are often not even throwing.
+Edit: this is false, an implementation doesn't have to `throws` the same `Exception`s and it can't add new ones.
+We say interface is a "contract" but up to a point.
 - to let the code "clean", a lot of people cast them into `RuntimeException` defeating their purpose
 - no composition
 - it has to be `Exception`: what if I prefer to have a custom class not related to `Exception`?